Khairi Fortt: New Orleans Saints

-The New Orleans Saints drafted Fortt in the fourth round of the 2014 NFL Draft.
+The New Orleans Saints selected Fortt in the fourth round of the 2014 NFL draft with the 126th overall pick.
 In training camp they made the decision to move him to outside linebacker and emphasize his pass rushing ability.
 On September 3, 2014, he was placed on the short term injured reserve list, with the possibility of returning to the active roster later in the season.
 However, Fortt was waived on October 6, 2014.

 Cincinnati Bengals

 Fortt was claimed off waivers by the Cincinnati Bengals on October 7, 2014.
 The Bengals cut Fortt on October 14, 2014.
 They signed him to the practice squad on October 16, 2014.

 Jacksonville Jaguars

-The Jacksonville Jaguars signed Fortt to their 53-man roster off of the Cincinnati Bengals practice squad on November 3, 2014.
+The Jacksonville Jaguars signed Fortt to their 53-man roster off of the Bengals practice squad on November 3, 2014.
 He was waived on August 29, 2015.

 Seattle Seahawks

 Fortt was signed by the Seattle Seahawks on May 16, 2016.
 He was released by the Seahawks on June 28, 2016.